RouterTech Firmware (v2.92) Frequently Asked Questions (FAQ)

 OR

 Go to the "RT Configurations" menu and enable memory optimisation.
+The usefulness of this feature is quite limited.

 Q. How can I optimise memory on my router?